belgium-its-steering-committee/app-transportdata/README.md

 ### Development mode

 Use this mode if you are making code changes to CKAN and either creating new extensions or making code changes to existing extensions.
-This mode also uses the `.env` file for config options.
+This mode also uses the `.env` and `.env.secrets` file for config options.

 To develop local extensions use the `docker-compose.dev.yml` file with help from the scripts under `bin`: